Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Proof of Theorem 9

 Then with probability at least $1 - \delta$,

 \end{corollary}

 \begin{proof} This is a consequence of the error bounds in Proposition \ref{prop:app:refinement:main}; see \citep[Appendix B.10]{cai2022nonconvex} for details. \end{proof}

-The next step is to show that the function $F$ is strongly convex and smooth on a small neighbourhood of the ground truth $X$. \begin{lemma} Assume that there exist a large enough $c_1 > 0$ and small enough $c_2, c_3 > 0$ such that
+The next step is to show that the function $F$ is strongly convex and smooth on a small neighbourhood of the ground truth $X$. \begin{lemma} Let \(\epsilon>0\).
+Assume that \(\kappa_{\mathrm{CP}}=O(1)\), and that there exist a large enough $c_1 > 0$ and small enough $c_2, c_3 > 0$ such that

 Then with probability at least $1 - O(n^{-10})$,